battlejj/handlebartender/README.md

 });
 ```

 As with partials, you can register a helper with handlebartenders internal Handlebars instance as well.
-As with
+When registering
-registering a partial via the built in Handlebars instance you must do this before compiling templates that require it
+a partial via the built in Handlebars instance, you need to do this before compiling templates otherwise you
-otherwise you will get an error when using it.
+will get an error when using it.

 ```javascript
 HBT.Handlebars.registerHelper('link', function(text, url) {